neve-linux/neveports/Usage.md

 * Linux kernel headers for userland usage

 These can all be found in most distributions' package collections.
-If running a Chimera system, these tools can all be installed with the `base-cbuild-bootstrap` metapackage.
+If running a Neve system, these tools can all be installed with the `base-nbuild-bootstrap` metapackage.

-It is possible to do an almost full source bootstrap on an incompatible system, provided that Chimera ships binary packages for the given architecture.
+It is possible to do an almost full source bootstrap on an incompatible system, provided that Neve ships binary packages for the given architecture.
 See below for an example.

 <a id="bootstrap_process"></a>

 ### Bootstrap Process

-Chimera uses a 4-stage bootstrap process.
+Neve uses a 4-stage bootstrap process.
 It is largely automatic and hidden from you.
 You can invoke it like:

 ```
-$ ./cbuild source-bootstrap
+./nbuild source-bootstrap
 ```

 Optionally you can stop the process at a specific stage by passing its number